WordPress page builders compared : Divi vs Elementor vs Brizy vs Thrive vs Gutenberg

 Moreover, TheGem uses the WP Bakery page builder, which is not truly front-end like the other builders in this article.
 It does offer a front-end mode, but that means you click on something, then a popup opens, then you adjust the things you want, save, close, and only then you can see the effect of your adjustments.
 So if you adjust a color, you’ll first have to save and close the popup.
 If you don’t like the color, you’ll have to open the popup again, choose a different color, save, close…

 Your other question was about some other themes.
 I think I’ve worked with Salient once, and I’ve also worked with Avada.
-I wrote a review about Avada on my Dutch site (still have to translate that one) and I must say Avada 6.x (with the front-end builder) is quite nice.
+I must say Avada after version 6 (with the front-end builder) is quite nice.
 However, Divi is still my favorite 😉

 Best regards,